In a real-world defensive situation, you may not be able to use both hands. Read on and check out these pistol shooting tips for one-handed shooting!

 In scenario training, the free hand is usually occupied with a flashlight or doing tasks like opening doors.
 In real life, hands are often busy too so it just makes sense to train one-handed shooting.

 Shooting with a flashlight is a skill people should learn particularly if it's for personal and home defense.
-Even if you’re using a two-handed shooting technique with the light, there are plenty of instances when the aim of the light and that of the muzzle shouldn’t be the same—that’s a whole other topic.
+Even if you’re using a two-handed shooting technique with the light, there are plenty of instances when the aim of the light and the muzzle shouldn’t be the same—which is a whole other topic.

-3. It is a tactical advantage
+3. It Is a Tactical Advantage

 Is your hand injured?
 Keep fighting with the other one.
 If your firing hand is injured, then you have to fire with your support hand.

 Use of cover or concealment when possible can be a lifesaver.
 Using one hand to shoot from behind cover can better shield the rest of your body.
-Sometimes, it means using the support hand to shoot from behind a barricade which is only open on that side.
+Sometimes, it means using the support hand to shoot from behind a barricade which is only open on the side.

-4. It builds confidence
+4. It Builds Confidence

-When people realize that they can employ marksmanship fundamentals just fine using only one hand, it helps their confidence as gun carriers.
-Also, it can increase the likelihood that they’ll stay safe when employing one-handed techniques.
+When people realize they can employ marksmanship fundamentals just fine using only one hand, it helps their confidence as gun carriers.
+Also, it can increase the likelihood they’ll stay safe when employing one-handed techniques.

-How to Train for One-Handed Shooting
+Pistol Shooting Tips: How to Train for One-Handed Shooting

 It’s not inclusive of many other in-depth considerations for one-handed shooting.
 What’s presented here is for the fairly competent shooter who has demonstrated some mastery of the fundamentals of marksmanship using two hands.

 Hold the handgun securely in your usual shooting hand.
 “Securely” means having the V of flesh between your trigger finger and thumb as high as reasonably possible on the backstrap, and your trigger finger resting on the frame NOT the trigger until you’re ready to shoot.